 Dull tutorials are one thing, but KH1 reveals its real toe-stubber when it tries to do a character creation segment.
 If you caught the FFI Journal’s first chapter, you already know how I feel about features like this, but I’m going to go into it a little more in-depth here.
-That’s the nature of these Retrospectives versus the Journals: Journals are based on a first impression, Retrospectives on familiarity and depth.
+That’s the nature of these Retrospectives versus the Journals I also host on this blog: Journals are based on a first impression, Retrospectives on familiarity and depth.

 Character creation systems are the kind of feature that add heavily to replay value, and can even be a snazzy way to jazz up a tutorial.
 KH1’s even adds to the narrative by implying that Sora is here at the Stations of Awakening to awaken some inner power, so the character creation is him focusing that power.
 Very nice!
 But nearly everything about this character customization system itself is off somehow.
 Off, and carrying the weight of compounded problems.
 Most of these are problems shared with all front-loaded character creation segments: chiefly, the game is asking you to decide your character makeup before ever playing the game.
 I like character customization on second playthroughs, but on first playthroughs, they just bog down the game with opaque questions.